HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

   <figcaption>{{ figure_link(caption="Statistics for size of cookies set on mobile pages.") }}</figcaption>
 </figure>

-We find that the median size across all observed cookies is 40 bytes and with a maximum of 4K bytes which is consistent with the limits defined in <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc6265#section-6.1">RFC 6265</a>.
+We find that the median size of cookies across all observed cookies is 40 bytes and with a maximum of 4K bytes which is consistent with the limits defined in <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc6265#section-6.1">RFC 6265</a>.
 Similar to last year, we observe some cookies that are of a single byte in size, these are likely set by error by empty `Set-Cookie` headers.

 {# TODO: if any other idea of what to say here, feel free to add #}